natelac/xenobot/README.md

     - All channel information
       - Log of messages sent, and by whom
       - Log when a channel is created/deleted/changed
-      - Log when a user is typing and for how long
+      - Log when a user is typing
     - All voice channel information
       - Log voice channel messages
       - Log of users joining/leaving a voice channel